 Furthermore, notions like "polynomial fairness" of an adversary (which means that this adversary schedules messages between parties after a polynomial number of activations, cf. [4]) are not compatible with an a priori polynomially bounded adversary.
-This is so since the adversary is not able to schedule messages after it has halted, and thus no scheduling guarantees can be given.
+This is due to the fact that the adversary is not able to schedule messages after it has halted, and thus situations may arise where the adversary has to run longer than the a-priori fixed runtime polynomial to fulfil its scheduling guarantees.
+Examples for this issue are given in [4].